pedroka-dev/Bannerlord-Iron-Will/README.md

  - Adds 10% detection chance penalty for each consecutive steal atempt for Faction.
  - Consecutive steal atempt decays by 5% every day.
  - Added Debug messages when DebugInfo is turned on in config.

+v1.1.1
+ - Fixed a major crash when that happens when you reach severe crime rating while inside a town
+ - Fixed a bug that gives the player Athletics XP on steal attempt instead of the expected Roguery XP
+ - Decreaased default TownStealCrimeRating from 35 to 25.
+Makes stealling more viable.
+ - Decreased default VillageStealCrimeRating from 30 to 20.
+Makes stealling more viable.
+ - TownStealCrimeRating and VillageStealCrimeRating cant go above 60 (fixes crash)
+ - Substantial code refactor and more try catches, to understand any future exceptions
 </details>